chillaxabhinav/Federation-Example-GqlGenWithGin-ApolloGateway/README.md

   - gqlgen - https://gqlgen.com/
   - gin - https://gin-gonic.com/

-  Gin is wrapping gqlgen graphql application allowing us to hook multiple middlewares to the incoming request.
+  Gin is wrapping gqlgen graphql application allowing us to hook multiple middlewares to the incoming request like I have hooked a middleware for rate limiting.

 - Gateway - https://www.apollographql.com/docs/federation/